 Gas grills have a lot to offer to home BBQ enthusiasts.
 They are easy to use, do not involve some of the challenges and learning curve of charcoal grills, and make it possible to get started immediately without the need for additional equipment or experience.

 Both Char Broil and Weber have been industry favorites when it comes to gas grills for a long time.
 If you are looking to purchase a gas grill, choosing a product from either brand can be a poignant way to get started.
 Both companies offer a wide range of products, features, and functionalities across various price points.
 By and large, however, Weber is more well-known for creating products that are high-quality, efficient, and durable while being a little more expensive.
 Char Broil, on the other hand, generally provides more budget offerings that come with a few compromises where they cut corners to keep the prices down.
+The information below will help end the debate of Weber vs Char Broil.

 Char Broil has definitely been in the BBQ business for a while longer than Weber with their first cast iron grill having come out in 1949.
 Their BBQ credentials stem from their inception as a privately owned, subsidiary of Bradley – a well-known name in the world of kitchen appliances and BBQ.
 Their products are considered easy to use, affordable, and convenient.